Minep/lunaix-os/lunaix-os/arch/README.md

 An implementation should copy these file out of `arch/x86`, replacing any `x86` specific function-body/structure-members/macros with the chosen architecture.

-Headers located under `generic/` can be implemented optionally.
-Most of default function definitions found in source files can be also optionally overridden, except for those with `fail()` as their only definition.
+Most headers located under `generic/` has default implementation and is designed to eliminate common code.
+The defaults can be optionally override, except for those with `fail()` as their only definition or those listed in above.

 ### Preparing Linker Script